foundryvtt-starfinder/foundryvtt-starfinder/changelist.md

 * The token configuration of Starships and Vehicles that contained a crew can now be opened again.
 * The token configuration for a player character can now be opened again after opening a class item sheet for a character containing at least 1 caster class.
 Fixes #538
 * Wealth label on the inventory panel now displays how it was calculated, as well as the wealth by character level and estimated level by wealth values, following CRB pg.
 391.
+* Updated a few class features with proper modifier support.

 * Module support: Rolls that are made without involving the UI now receive a data flag called skipUI.